 The history of Lorraine is rich; That of his hunt is just as much!
-We present to you today the falconry and the Autourserie, particularly popular of the aristocracy; That distracted every Sunday dukes and nobles of the region.
+We present to you today the falconry and the Goshawkery, particularly popular with the aristocracy; That distracted every Sunday dukes and nobles of the region..

 In his count of the Duchy of Lorraine in 1594, Thierry Alix devotes a chapter in the census of “Aires Oyseaux Estans ez Forest Dutit County of Bitche”.
 If the president of the Lorraine Chamber of Auditors takes the trouble to locate fourteen raptor areas, this proves their importance.
 In fact, birds of prey are of interest to the authorities as well as to the peasant world.
 On the one hand, they compete with man: They are accused of impoverishing the hunting heritage and are committing damage in the lower courts, on the other hand, they are a popular auxiliary for hunting in the context of falconry.
 While in the eighteenth century, the first perception of raptors was required, before the Thirty Years ‘ War (1618-1648), hunting concerns dominated.

 A distinction is made based on the Raptors used.
 The simple hunting of the flight destined to feed the kitchen, called low flight or Autourserie, is practiced with the goshawk or the hawk.
 The first captures rabbits, pheasants, pigeons or partridge, while the second is reserved for smaller catches such as quail, larks or runners.
 On the contrary, falconry or high-flying hunting is a distinguished sport for which falcons are used.

 Among the Falcons, two species appear to be particularly valued: Gyrfalcon and Lanier.
 The Icelandic hawk, or Gyrfalcon, is known for its strength and rapid flight.
 It is recommended to precipitate large birds such as herons to the ground.